The "boogaloo" has come to TikTok. That’s not the name of the latest synchronized dance routine.

 TikTok also bans users from publishing videos involving “firearms, firearm accessories, ammunition, or explosive weapons” with the exceptions of a “fictional setting,” a military parade or “used in a safe and controlled environment such as a shooting range.”

-Cover: A patch reads "Boogaloo" on the bag of a armed protester as people demonstrate at the capitol in Salem, Ore., on May 2, 2020.
+Cover: A patch reads "Boogaloo" on the bag of an armed protester as people demonstrate at the Capitol in Salem, Oregon, on May 2, 2020.
 (Photo: Alex Milan Tracy/Sipa USA)(Sipa via AP Images)